What Is Liquid Net Worth & How to Calculate Yours

 How to Improve Your Liquid Net Worth

 The first thing you want to do is reduce your liabilities.
 So, if you have credit card debt, work towards paying it off for good.
 If you can, try increasing your monthly payments.
+Get your debts paid off to lessen this side of the net worth equation.
+By having less debt, you’ll have less liabilities in case anything happens.
+Stay on top of your payments, and always make a payment every month, even if it’s the minimum due.
+Here are some great articles on how to pay off debt quickly:

 Another great way to increase your total liquid net worth is to pump up your savings.
 So, start putting away more into your savings account each month.
 I know this is easier said than done.
 If you are looking for ways to make some extra money, check out my post How To Make An Extra $1000 A Month Quickly.
+You can also boost your retirement savings as well to create more assets.
+Here are some great articles on saving more money:

 How Often Should You Check Your Liquid Net Worth?